awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-guardduty-member.md

 ## Properties<a name="aws-resource-guardduty-member-properties"></a>

 `DetectorId`  <a name="cfn-guardduty-member-detectorid"></a>
-The ID of the detector associated with the service to add the member to\.
+The ID of the detector associated with the GuardDuty service to add the member to\.
 *Required*: Yes
 *Type*: String
 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)